 As we covered in the previous lesson, there can be a real penalty to delaying fertility treatment.
-But, unfortunately, African American women and couples tend to wait longer to be treated than women of other races.
+But, unfortunately, Black women and couples tend to be treated later than patients of other races.

-In this lesson we’ll distill some of the underlying factors that likely cause a delay in treatment, namely African American women and couples are:
+In this lesson we’ll distill some of the underlying factors that likely cause a delay in treatment, namely Black women and couples are:

-More likely to be perceived as fertile by their primary caregivers
+More likely to be wrongly perceived as fertile by their primary caregivers

 Less likely to view fertility treatment as a primary option

-More likely to worry about the financial and time commitment of treatment
+More likely to worry financial and scheduling barriers to treatment

-Generally speaking, referring doctors tend to under-appreciate the fertility challenges that African American people face.
+Generally speaking, referring doctors tend to under-appreciate the fertility challenges that Black people face.

-As you can see in the data below, African American women record dramatically higher rates of infertility compared with other races.
+As you can see in the data below, Black women record dramatically higher rates of infertility compared with other races.
 This data comes from a survey of over 15,000 married, US women and reflects the percentage of women who’ve been trying unsuccessfully to have a child.
-After adjusting for a few factors, investigators considered African American women and couples nearly twice as likely to suffer from fertility issues.
+After adjusting for a few factors, investigators considered Black women and couples nearly twice as likely to suffer from fertility issues.

-However, in a survey of over 150 family doctors and OBGYNS, investigators noted “only 16% correctly identified African American patients as the racial group most at risk for infertility.”
+However, in a survey of over 150 family doctors and OBGYNS, investigators noted “only 16% correctly identified Black patients as the racial group most at risk for infertility.”

-A likely byproduct of these two facts is that African American women aren’t being referred along for fertility treatment as swiftly as Caucasian women.
-In turn, more burden may be placed on African American women to self-diagnose an issue and find care.
+A likely byproduct of these two facts is that Black women aren’t being referred along for fertility treatment as swiftly as Caucasian women.
+In turn, more burden may be placed on Black women to self-diagnose an issue and find care.